 If your dog has tested positive for degenerative eye disease, you can help make its life comfortable at an early stage.
-Further, DNA testing allows breeders to prevent mating of a dog with a genetic disorder to prevent its occurrence in an offspring.
+Further, DNA testing allows breeders to prevent the mating of a dog with a genetic disorder to prevent its occurrence in offspring.

 Check Your Dog’s Eyes Regularly and Clean Them Gently